deciduously/music/post.md

            100 * sin(1382 * exp((a[$1 % 8] / 12) * log(2)) * i))
 ```

-This is probably still not too helpful for most - there's [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) and [sines](https://en.wikipedia.org/wiki/Sine) and [logarithms](https://en.wikipedia.org/wiki/Logarithm) (oh, my) - and its written in freakin' [`AWK`](https://en.wikipedia.org/wiki/AWK).
+This is probably still not too helpful for most.
+There's [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) and [sines](https://en.wikipedia.org/wiki/Sine) and [logarithms](https://en.wikipedia.org/wiki/Logarithm) (oh, my) - and its written in freakin' [`AWK`](https://en.wikipedia.org/wiki/AWK).
 Don't despair if this still doesn't mean much (or literally anything) to you.
 We're going to model this problem from the ground up in [Rust](https://en.wikipedia.org/wiki/Rust_(programming_language)).
-As a result, this logic will become crystal clear, and we'll be able to extend a lot further with minimal effort.
+Through the process of modelling each component their relationships this logic will become crystal clear - you'll be able to read and understand this whole one-liner just fine at the end - and we'll be able to extend a lot further with minimal effort.

 We can glean a bit of information at a glance, though, and depending on your current comfort with this domain you may be able to kind of understand the general idea here.
 It looks like we're going to tick up floating point values by ten-thousandths from zero to one (`for (i = 0; i < 1; i += 0.0001)`), and do...
 I don't know, some math and stuff on each value based on the list `[0,2,4,5,7,9,11,12]`: `100 * sin(1382 * exp((a[$1 % 8] / 12) * log(2)) * i))` .
 After we do the math, we're going to print it out as an 8-digit hex number: `printf("%08X\n",math())` - this [`printf`](https://en.wikipedia.org/wiki/Printf_format_string) formatter means we want a [0-padded](https://en.wikipedia.org/wiki/Npm_(software)#Notable_breakages) number that's 8 digits long in [upper-case](https://en.wikipedia.org/wiki/Letter_case) [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal).
 The [base 10](https://en.wikipedia.org/wiki/Decimal) integer [`42`](https://en.wikipedia.org/wiki/Phrases_from_The_Hitchhiker%27s_Guide_to_the_Galaxy#Answer_to_the_Ultimate_Question_of_Life,_the_Universe,_and_Everything_(42)) would be printed as `0000002A`.